hongkailiu/svt-case-doc/learn/next_gen_installer.md

 If you change default to eg, `openshift-dev` as indicated in the James Russell's email.
 It won't work unless you set up by `export AWS_PROFILE="openshift-dev"`.

+* More info
-* Walid found it might be helpful if we delete (or move it to other folder for backup reason) `~/.terraform.d/`.
+    * (Not tried myself) Walid found it might be helpful if we delete (or move it to other folder for backup reason) `~/.terraform.d/`.

+    * (did not find the password) https://github.com/openshift/installer/issues/411#issuecomment-444620427